 When a child is born overseas to an American citizen parent or parents, the child may be entitled to a Consular Report of Birth Abroad (CRBA) and a U.S. passport.
-The fee for a CRBA is US $100 (with and additional passport fee of US $105 if requesting both).
-Because this type of consular service is often time-consuming, parents should schedule an appointment for this service, and begin filling out the forms in advance.
+The fee for a CRBA is US $100 (with an additional passport fee of US $115 if also applying for a passport).
+Because this type of consular service is often time-consuming, parents should schedule an appointment for this service, and fill out the forms as completely as possible in advance.

 To request a CRBA appointment during American Citizen Service hours at the Embassy (every Wednesday at 8 a.m.) please make an appointment online.
 Please note that requests for same-day appointments cannot be accommodated.